ADHD and Fertility: Is There a Link?

 Hyperactivity ADHD and Fertility

-With hyperactivity ADHD, this is often seen and diagnosed in boys in childhood.
+When it comes to hyperactivity ADHD, this is often seen and diagnosed in boys in childhood.
 It makes sense as this has a large Yang excess component, with Yang being masculine energy.

 Remember that both males and females have both Yin and Yang energies, so having an excess of Yang is seen in women too.